-The investments in DowDuPont common stock and other equity securities and mutual funds are presented in the financial statements at fair value using quoted market prices at December 31, 2018 and 2017.
-The Foundation is potentially subject to market risk, resulting from its concentration in DowDuPont common stock.
+The investments in Dow Group common stock (see Note B) and other equity securities and mutual funds are presented in the financial statements at fair value using quoted market prices at December 31, 2019 and 2018.
+The Foundation is potentially subject to market risk, resulting from its concentration in Dow Group common stock.